Amazing Places to Take a Helicopter Flight in New Zealand

 Why not take a helicopter tour in an area of New Zealand often described as the most scenic part of New Zealand?
 See the dramatic landscapes of fiords, glacier-carved valleys, mountains and lush forest on a flight over this UNESCO World Heritage Area.
 Flights to Milford Sound depart from Milford Sound Airport, Queenstown Airport and Te Anau.
 Check out more Milford Sound Must-Dos here.

 Location: Milford Sound, Southland, South Island.
-Flights depart from Milford Sound with Milford Flights, Te Anau with Te Anau Helicopter Services, Wanaka with Southern Alps Air, and Queenstown with Over The Top Helicopters.
+Flights depart from Milford Sound with Milford Sound Scenic Flights (on Viator and Tripadvisor), Te Anau with Te Anau Helicopter Services (on Viator and Tripadvisor), Wanaka with Siberia Experience (on Viator and Tripadvisor), and Queenstown with Over The Top Helicopters (on Viator and Tripadvisor).

 4. Bay of Islands